esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 ## Configure Jest to Report Code Coverage on Project Files

-By adding `--coverage` to the `jest`-command we get a coverage report for our project.
+By adding `--coverage` to the `jest`-command (when running `npm test` we get a coverage report for our project.
 It create a coverage directory with all the information.

 We can open up the coverage report by writing the following command in the terminal:
 ```bash